yvesmfura/Simplified-hospital-appointment-management-system/README.md

 ## Usage

 1. Access the SHAMS web application through the provided URL.
 2. Register as a patient, doctor, or administrator, depending on your role.
+Only clients can sign up, while staff and admins will be added through the admin portal.
+Initial admin will be added manually into the database.
 3. Explore the respective features based on your user role (e.g., booking appointments, managing schedules, overseeing system administration).
+4. The system has an internal notification system to communicate between users.
+5. Hospitals can integrate the system into their websites, allowing clients to visit the hospital website and request appointments.
+The system is centralized to enhance security and easy management across multiple hospitals.

 ## Contributing